-Home Run Lettings: Home Let is the Union’s own letting agency, and Home Run is an accreditation scheme run by the Union.
-Both provide a range of houses and flats.
-One of the big benefits of using them is that these services don’t charge fees to students.
+Home Run : Home Run is an accreditation scheme run by the Union.
+Accredited landlords advertise a range of houses and flats and sign up to minimum standards.
+One of the big benefits of using them is that Home Run landlords don’t charge fees to students.
 To find out more see

 Alternatively you can use one of the many lettings agencies in the city.
 Most of these charge fees to students, so make sure what you will be expected to pay before you pick an agent.

-Thiink about what sort of area you might want to love in and check some areas out beore you start shortlistin houses.
-Think about:
+Think about what sort of area you might want to live in and check some areas out beore you start shortlisting houses.
+Things to consider: